mattydevicce/pluto/u7-project-3/README.md

 These projects have many requirements surrounding "roles", such as "student", "administrator", etc.  Before you begin programming, research [Single Table Inheritance](http://samurails.com/tutorial/single-table-inheritance-with-rails-4-part-1/) and [Pundit](https://github.com/elabs/pundit) to help you  accomplish your objectives.

+### STANDUPS

+Each team member is required to be present at morning stand-ups, starting at 9:00 AM.

+Stand-ups begin with each member discussing what they did the previous day, what they plan to do today and any blockers or potential blockers.

+**Afterwards**, the team can discuss how to address the issues and blockers, then coordinate the day's work.

 ### OBJECTIVES

 - Collaborate with your peers as a team